Please note, the Human Service Work program is offered every year in Kelowna and on a rotating basis in Vernon and Salmon Arm.

 Okanagan College reserves the right to deny admission to any applicant when, in the opinion of Okanagan College, there is sufficient and substantiated evidence, medical or otherwise, to conclude that by granting admission Okanagan College would jeopardize the safety of clients under student care or would otherwise be negligent in providing for the safety and well-being of clients, agency staff or other students.

 Order of Admission

 Applicants who satisfy the entrance requirements will be granted admission in chronological order, based on the date of application.
-Regular and mature applicants will be granted admission in proportion to the number of regular and mature students in the application pool.

 Two years: four academic semesters and two eight week full-time block practica (each May/June)